graciellehigino/ms_range_interactions/response-letter.md

 Finally, we have addressed all the other minor comments throughout the text as described below:
-- We've added citations on the Methods section to support our argument that a mismatch between ranges can be originated from different sources (L. 68-70)
+- We've added citations in the Methods section to support our argument that a mismatch between ranges can be originated from different sources (L. 68-70)
 - We have suppressed lines 214-217.
 - The abstract is now restructured according to PeerJ guidelines.